codingsoo/codingsoo.github.io1/pages/psychology/psychology-consciousness.md

 ---
-title: Attention
+title: Consciousness
-keywords: psychology, attention
+keywords: psychology, consciousness
 last_updated: June 11, 2019
 tags: [psychology]
 summary: "This article introduces consciousness in psychology.
 This document is based on a mind-and-behavior class taught by Prof. Ji-Yeon Kim at Kookmin University."